 In another month, using the phone in Mexico will be a little simpler for everybody.

-A long-running phase-in, changing the rules for calling in and out of Mexico, is complete Aug.
-3, making phone numbers uniformly 10 digits.
+A long-running phase-in is complete Aug.
+3, making phone calls within Mexico uniformly 10 digits.

 Other service numbers